antoniolucas30/antoniolucas30/README.md

 ### • How you can contact me:

 <a href="mailto: antoniolucascavalcante@hotmail.com"><img src="https://img.shields.io/badge/Microsoft_Outlook-0078D4?style=for-the-badge&logo=microsoft-outlook&logoColor=white"></a> <a href="https://www.linkedin.com/in/antonio-lucas-sales-cavalcante-barbosa-b92521210/"> <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a> <a href="mailto: antoniolucas@usp.br"><img src = "https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>

+### • Feel free to check my repositories!

+If you want, check some of my repositories!
+I would love to receive some recommendations on what to improve :D!

 <!--
 **antoniolucas30/antoniolucas30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.